Christian Small Group Ministry Ideas - The Bibles Design and Dynamics for Church Small Groups.

 Hill Consulting Group used with permission.

 Creating a church culture that fosters deeper community, connectivity, and love is indispensable to the overall health of a body of believers.
 Many churches today lean on the small group ministry model to achieve this goal.
-Small groups, if used correctly, can create a intimate family feeling even in mega churches.
+Small groups, if used correctly, can create an intimate family feeling even in mega churches.

 Having a thriving small group ministry requires the implementation of many small group ideas and crucial elements.
 This article will focus on: